-This passion for supporting others to achieve their goals, and inspiring them to become better versions of themselves, makes Pip well equipped for her new role as Student Success Enthusiast, responsible for supporting our students administratively to complete their studies.
+This passion for championing others and inspiring them to become better versions of themselves, makes Pip well equipped to support our students, as well as businesses that are looking for personal and professional development opportunities for their staff.

 No stranger to the pressures of student life herself, Pip has been juggling her career with her Bachelor of Science studies, majoring in Chemistry and Geology.
 She has studied both on campus and by distance learning, so she knows all too well the challenges today’s students face, as well as plenty of great tips for conquering these challenges.

 “I’ve been a distance learner myself and I know how hard it can be, so I was so excited to find a provider that was making an effort to help their students.
 It’s great to be a part of that process.
 I think the holistic approach we take to supporting our students, and the genuine care and enthusiasm we have for our learners really sets us apart.”

 Top tip: Treat your studies like your job – have set “work” hours and stick to them.